srihari93/pesarattu/README.md

 - [x] Indicate Breakpoints
 - [x] Enable logging to files
 - [x] Log files loadable in vim with commands, reload support
+- [x] Respond to script paused on breakpoint events
 - [ ] Remove Breakpoints
-- [ ] Respond to script paused events
 - [ ] Take care of script resumed events
 - [ ] Add a console
 - [ ] Pipe logs to the console